highjack/websec/code_review/README.md

 # Overview
-This is a page an overview of quick wins to look at when doing source code grouped by language.
-Apollogies if the regexes aren't the best, I will fix them if I find a better way of doing it, please feel free to raise an issue for obvious things I'm missing.
+This is page is an overview of quick wins to look at when doing source code grouped by language.
+Apollogies if the regexes aren't the best, I will fix them if I find a better way of doing it.

 # Table of Contents
 1. [.NET](#.NET)